amrobbins/Thor/docs/contributing/documentation.md

 Production publication is intentionally separate from pull-request validation so the ordinary `Documentation` workflow can keep read-only repository permissions.

-The `Publish documentation` workflow rebuilds the same strict site on pushes to `main`, uploads the generated `site/` directory as a GitHub Pages artifact, and deploys it to the `github-pages` environment.
+The `Publish documentation` workflow rebuilds the same strict site on pushes to `master`, uploads the generated `site/` directory as a GitHub Pages artifact, and deploys it to the `github-pages` environment.
 It can also be run manually with `workflow_dispatch`.

 Before the first deployment, configure the repository once in **Settings → Pages → Build and deployment → Source** and select **GitHub Actions**.
 No generated HTML is committed to the repository.